-This is the sixth of seven blog posts that are excerpted from my upcoming book, Steward Leader Meditations, which was released in June.
+This is the sixth of seven blog posts that are excerpted from book, Steward Leader Meditations.
 It is my heartfelt prayer that this book of Scriptural texts, meditations, action steps and simple prayers will bless leaders on their journey toward kingdom faithfulness and effectiveness.

 Part 1 – Dear Leaders: Sell Everything – Really!

 Part 2 – Leaders: What Do You Fear Today?

 Part 3 – The Crucial Difference Between Producing and Bearing Fruit

 Part 4 – The Importance of Defining Success in Kingdom Terms

 Part 7 – A World at War – Are You Prepared to Lead?

 May you be blessed by these texts, thoughts and prayers.